milano-js/milano-js.github.io/src/content/talks.md

 ###Talk in programma:

-1. Benvenuti a Milano JS (Maurizio Mangione)
+1. Reactive programming with Bacon.js (Francesco Agati)
-2. Introduzione ad Angular JS (Jacopo Nardiello)
+2. Front-end tools in the real world (Maurizio Mangione)